 The Training of Facilitators is a practice-oriented training on negotiation methodology and facilitation skills.
 While Session A aims to deepen the participants’ knowledge of the CCHN Field Manual, Session B introduces participants to a series of facilitation and peer support techniques.

 Thirteen practitioners from different continents and organizations took part in the two sessions in Bangkok.
 The group included highly experienced field practitioners from WFP, UNOCHA, ACTED, UNHCR, RedR Australia and ICRC.

 Most participants enrolled in Session A stayed on for Session B in order to sharpen their facilitation skills.
 They were joined by other participants who had previously completed Session A. (Photo Credit: Sofia Mueller/CCHN)

 An interactive training program

 Before each session, there was time to recap and refresh the memory of the previous lessons.
-At the end, participants shared their opinion and recommendations.
-Alan Johnson, the ASEAN Regional Coordinator of RedR Australia said: “(The ToF is) a safe working space to further develop an understanding of the methodology and facilitators guidelines with peers”.
+In the end, participants shared their opinion and recommendations.
+Alan Johnson, the ASEAN Regional Coordinator of RedR Australia said, “(The Training of Facilitators is) a safe working space to further develop an understanding of the methodology and facilitators guidelines with peers”.

 Each participant had an opportunity to facilitate a session during the training.
 (Photo Credit: Sofia Mueller/CCHN)